Skip to main content

 XFS Filesystem

-Files stored in the RAM filesystem can be viewed and managed live in your web browser using the Spectranext File Browser.
-Simply connect your device via USB and select it from the device picker to browse, upload, download, and manage files directly from your browser.
+Files stored in the local XFS filesystem can be viewed and managed live in your web browser using the Spectranext File Browser.
+Simply connect your device via USB and select it from the device picker to browse, upload, download, commit to flash, and manage files directly from your browser.

 See Syncing with Computer for more details.